psychology in movement

 Slovenia

-Fascia of Humanity is a 7-day Erasmus+ Training Course dedicated to fostering inclusive and supportive communities by drawing inspiration from nature, human body, and dance.
+Fascia of Humanity was a 7-day Erasmus+ Training Course that explored how inclusive, resilient communities can be built through the lens of nature, the human body, and dance.

 About this training